 This instructional video covers the procedure for flushing the old hydraulic fluid out of an SLS system and installing new fluid.
 The example shown in this video is from a W126 560SEC.

-Very good set of two (2) disk steel wheels.
+Very good disk steel wheel .
 Straight and no damage.
-These will require the full disk 14 inch hupcaps as well as the short lug bolts.
+These will require the full disk 14-inch hubcaps as well as the short lug bolts.
 The long lug bolts from the alloy wheels will not work.
 Does NOT include lug bolts.
 See related parts to order separately.